Thick Soergel calculus in type A: Background

-Since Soergel bimodules form an idempotent-closed subcategory of a bimodule category, it has the Krull-Schmidt property and its (additive) Grothendieck group will be generated freely by indecomposables.
-Note that none of the categories mentioned are abelian, and we are always taking the additive or split Grothendieck group.
+The category of \emph{Soergel bimodules} $\SBim$ is obtained by taking all direct sums and summands of objects in $\BSBim$.
+The objects of $\fooBim$ are, in fact, Soergel bimodules.
+Since Soergel bimodules form an idempotent-closed subcategory of a bimodule category, it has the Krull-Schmidt property and its Grothendieck group will be generated freely by indecomposables.
+Note that none of the categories mentioned are abelian; \emph{Grothendieck group} always refers to the additive or split Grothendieck group.